sider/sider-docs/docs/getting-started/recommended-rules.md

 # Recommended Ruleset

 Static analysis with its default configuration typically reports many issues, and some of them don't fit your projects.
-Most analysis tools have the capability to let users to enable/disable analysis rules for users to avoid such "false positives."
+Most analysis tools have the capability to let users enable/disable analysis rules for users to avoid such "false positives."
 But, a huge amount of issues makes it difficult to manually verify all of them.
 For certain analysis tools listed in [Supported Tools](#supported-tools), Sider provides our recommended ruleset which can reduce false positives.

 ## Ruleset Generation Algorithm